 Read good, clean non-fiction to get a feel for styles that you would like to emulate.
-My personal favorites include John McPhee (mostly natural history); Tracy Kidder and Gary Kinder (book-length reporting, or “reportage”); Calvin Trillin (humor); Danial Boorstin, David McCullough, Jonathan Spence, and Edmund Morgan (history); Grant Gilmore and Lawrence Friedman (law); and Roger Penrose and Douglas Hofstadter (science).
+My personal favorites include John McPhee (mostly natural history); Jill Lepore and Elizabeth Kolbert (contemporary public policy); Tracy Kidder and Gary Kinder (book-length reporting, or “reportage”); Calvin Trillin (humor); Daniel Boorstin, David McCullough, Jonathan Spence, and Edmund Morgan (history); Grant Gilmore and Lawrence Friedman (law); and Roger Penrose and Douglas Hofstadter (science).
 My fiction favorites–styles that lawyers should emulate only with expert supervision!–include Douglas Adams, Jorge Luis Borges, and Neal Stephenson.

 On Sources and Citation

-The following is a short list of resources directed at helping student writers avoid plagiarism.
-Some are directed specifically towards law students; some are not.
+The following resources are directed at helping student writers avoid plagiarism.

 On Giving Talks and Making Presentations